CodeDead/DeadHash-js/README.md

 yarn build
 ```

-If you want to start the development version, you can issue the following command, after running `yarn react-build`:
+If you want to start the development version, you can issue the following command:
 ```shell
 yarn start
 ```